 Table of Contents

-The act of giving life through childbirth is a true blessing, and many women would not trade this for anything in the world, that is for sure.
-However, when it comes to choosing a method for delivery, women’s opinions are divided based on their personal preferences, preconceptions and for some, based on their previous experiences.
+The act of giving life through childbirth is a true blessing, and many women would not trade this experience for anything in the world, that is for sure — because they walk away from the experience with a new baby.
+However, when it comes to choosing a method for delivery, women’s opinions are divided based on their personal preferences, preconceptions, their medical needs, and for some, based on their previous labor and delivery experiences.

 Vaginal Delivery: Our default Option

 From the beginning of times, women have been giving birth vaginally and because a natural, intervention-free vaginal birth is simply what happens in the absence of other steps, it's kind of the default.

 For some women, the primality of vaginal birth makes the experience much more meaningful and rewarding.
 In some way, we could say that the beauty of vaginal delivery comes from the fact that through its port of entry does the baby exit.
 And despite the pain of labor and all the other negative feelings that a woman would experience when the time to deliver is nigh, it ends up being worth the road.